vinnes/CV/README.md

 The HTML version of this CV is generated from the PDF version, using [pdf2htmlex](https://github.com/coolwanglu/pdf2htmlEX).
 Once you have `pdf2htmlex` in your `PATH`, type `make html` to build the files.

-## Using octicons
+## Using FontAwesome icons

-In order to use the Octicons font, you will need to install this font.
-You can find it here: https://github.com/geniusgithub/github-android/raw/master/assets/octicons-regular-webfont.ttf
+In order to use the FontAwesome icons, you will need to install this font.
+To enable the icons in XeLatex, type `(sudo) tlmgr install fontawesome`.

 # About the `gh-pages` branch